Suchada-pae/my-first-project/README.md

                 </div>

- - Css codes of heading "THE TOP 10 SINGLES:
+ - CSS codes of heading "THE TOP 10 SINGLES:

             .section-heading {
                 background-color: #000000;